Cade (musician): 2016-2018: Care EP, Pretty Girl & Stay With You

-Following the EP, Cade collaborated with electronic artist, Mokita on their song 'Monopoly', which was released by Armada.
+Following the EP, CADE collaborated with electronic artist Mokita on their song 'Monopoly', which was released by Armada.
 They shot a music video for the song in Amsterdam.

-On February 17, 2017, Cade released 'Sorry For Myself' with Spinnin' Records.
+On February 17, 2017, CADE released 'Sorry For Myself' with Spinnin' Records.
 Cade wrote the single alongside Michael Pollack (musician), Lauv, Trevor Dahl, and Phil Good, and the song was produced by Dutch-DJ, R3hab.
 The music video has over a million views on YouTube.

-In March 2017, Cade collaborated on production with pop trio, Cheat Codes, to remix Maggie Lindemann’s "Pretty Girl", which resulted in over 800 million streams on Spotify.
+In March 2017, CADE collaborated on production with pop trio, Cheat Codes, to remix Maggie Lindemann’s "Pretty Girl", which resulted in over 800 million streams on Spotify.
 The song achieved Platinum RIAA certification in the US and 2× Platinum BPI certification in the UK.

-Cade was given an opportunity to open for some well-known artists on tour, including Ke$ha, Jeremih, and Juicy J.
+CADE was given an opportunity to open for some well-known artists on tour, including Ke$ha, Jeremih, and Juicy J.

-Later in the year, Cade was playing some of his old demos for his roommate, Trevor Dahl.
-Trevor heard the demo of 'Stay With You' and asked Cade if he would be interested in making the song a collaboration with Cheat Codes.
+Later in the year, CADE was playing some of his old demos for his roommate, Trevor Dahl.
+Trevor heard the demo of 'Stay With You' and asked CADE if he would be interested in making the song a collaboration with Cheat Codes.
 Their collaboration, "Stay with You", peaked at #35 on the US Hot Dance/Electronic Songs Chart.

-2018-19: Signing To Ultra Records & WOLF BLUE.
+2018-19: Signing to Ultra Records & WOLF BLUE.

-On June 23, 2018, CADE signed his first exclusive record-deal with Ultra Records / Sony.
+On June 23, 2018, CADE signed his first exclusive record deal with Ultra Records / Sony.
 Cade's first release with the label was 'Strip Club' featuring Lil Aaron.

-Cade was at Ultra Records' studio in Los Angeles working in a session with producer, Gazzo when he started writing a topline vocal for a beat that Gazzo had shown to Desiigner.
-The Panda-rapper met them at the studio where they would finish the collaboration to be called 'Home To You' featuring Desiigner.
+CADE was at Ultra Records' studio in Los Angeles working in a session with producer, Gazzo, when he started writing a topline vocal for a beat that Gazzo had shown to Desiigner.
+The Panda-rapper met them at the studio where they would finish the collaboration to be called "Home to You" featuring Desiigner.

-Cade would then release two additional solo-singles, 'Yours' and 'Better Off Alone'.
-Simultaneously, CADE was performing overseas at festivals including We The Fest in Jakarta, Indonesia and Ultra Europe alongside Cheat Codes.
+CADE released two additional solo singles, "Yours" and "Better Off Alone".
+Simultaneously, CADE was performing overseas at festivals including We The Fest in Jakarta, Indonesia, and Ultra Europe alongside Cheat Codes.

-On November 15, 2019, CADE released his first EP with Ultra Records, titled 'WOLF BLUE.'.
-The project was inspired by a trip CADE took to the forest, and focused on his "spirit-animal", the wolf.
-The EP included his previous singles, as well as two additional songs, 'Too Much' and 'Crazy'.
+On November 15, 2019, CADE released his first EP with Ultra Records, titled WOLF BLUE.
+The project was inspired by a trip CADE took to the forest and focused on his "spirit-animal", the wolf.
+The EP included his previous singles, as well as two additional songs, "Too Much" and "Crazy".

 2020-2021: Down, Kill Me Softly, & Who Set Us On Fire

 On August 14, 2020, Indonesian-DJ Dipha Barus and CADE released a collaboration titled 'Down'.
 The song went on to win an AMI award in Indonesia for Best Male / Solo Artist / Group Dance Collaboration.
 While the two artists were located on opposite sides of the world during a global pandemic, the duo managed to shoot a green-screen music video for the record that where the artists appear to be performing in outer space.

-Cade then went on to release two additional solo-singles, trap-infused 'Kill Me Softly' and rock-inspired 'Who Set Us On Fire' with Ultra Records.
+CADE then went on to release two additional solo-singles, trap-infused 'Kill Me Softly' and rock-inspired 'Who Set Us On Fire' with Ultra Records.